microsoft/TypeScript/dev.md

 1. AST: add possiable parameters to TypeParameter when parsing
 2. convert AST to proper Type

+- add more check for arguments
+    - allow generic as typeArguments // seems this is done already
+    - check typeArguments and typeParameter whether match, especially paramters
+    -

 getTypeFromTypeNode
     - what is TypeNode, like ` Set<number>` in `var q: Set<number>`